- Starter

 Step 8.
 Once you are satisfied with the output, run the flow and verify that it correctly generates the EDI message.

-Convert EDI messages to XML, JSON, Parquet, or Avro
+Convert EDI messages to any format

 It is possible to convert any EDI message to XML, JSON, Parquet, or Avro documents without configuring mapping.